 In just a few years Dave has managed to supply most of his own food needs and shares some of his excesses with us.
 He wants to help our Realfood Network to succeed because he knows that farmers need to connect with those consuming their products.

 Dave has been selling directly to the public through a roadside stall and appreciates the feedback.
 He is constantly broadening his horizons and is now applying compost tea through keyline ploughing and establishing tree corridors using permaculture swales.
 We are indeed privileged to have his support and incredible produce.

 The Source Bulk Foods was created in 2012, by husband and wife duo Emma Smith and Paul Medeiros.
-Leaving their busy corporate lives in Sydney for a sea change in Byron Bay, they begun with one small community minded health food store, and now boast over 30 stores in Australia.
+Leaving their busy corporate lives in Sydney for a sea change in Byron Bay, they begun with one small community minded health food store, and now boast over 30 stores.
 Reducing packaging and waste, in addition to supporting local growers and producers, is central to their ethos.
 The Source Bulk Foods is about getting back to basics, shopping the way it used to be by refilling your own containers and buying just the amount you need without all the fancy packaging.

 The Bauer family farm is situated in the heart of the Lockyer Valley (one of the top ten most fertile farming areas in the world) and draws its water from a crystal clear underground supply fed by Blackfellow Creek.
 The Bauer family has farmed here since Rob’s great-grandfather took up a ‘selection’ in 1885.
 This 363 hectare property, made up of 5 mostly-adjoining farms, grows a wide range of vegetables and is Queensland’s largest producer of certified organic veggies.